Java UDF

 Create a Java UDF

-Create a Java UDF by using a URL
+Create a Java UDF from a URL

 Execute the following SQL statement to create a Java UDF named my_add.